Join a whirlwind adventure of St. Petersburg

 Also within the Winter Palace’s walls is the Hermitage Museum, Russia’s biggest art gallery.
 You won’t have time to see all 2.7 million artifacts before jumping back on the bus, but it’s worth seeking out works by Leonardo da Vinci and Rembrandt.

 Russia’s most famous street

 Among the next attractions is Nevsky Prospekt, Russia’s most famous street.
-Located a few kilometres due north of our Park Inn by Radisson Pulkovskaya, St Petersburg, the road is up to 60 metres wide in places.
-Lined with grand buildings immortalised in prose by the likes of Dostoevsky and Gogol, don’t be surprised if this street features prominently in your holiday snaps collection.
+Located a few kilometers due north of our Park Inn by Radisson Pulkovskaya, St Petersburg, the road is up to 60 meters wide in places.
+Lined with grand buildings immortalized in prose by the likes of Dostoevsky and Gogol, don’t be surprised if this street features prominently in your holiday snaps collection.

 An interesting fact about Nevsky Prospekt: a couple of times in the 18th century the street, owing to some relentless rainfall, could only be travelled by boat.
 Although such a spectacle is not likely to occur again any time soon, those in a rush can still explore St. Petersburg from the waters.

 From bus to boat

 Given the proximity of many of St. Petersburg’s museums and other attractions to the 300km of waterways, City Sightseeing’s Hop On, Hop Off boat tour provides a compelling alternative perspective.
 Beginning at the Bronze Horseman statue (an imposing sculptural tribute to Peter the Great) or Admiral Embankment, the tours showcase all of St. Petersburg’s essentials in one 90-minute round trip.